ISISNeutronMuon/SScanSS-2/docs/idf.rst

 upper_limit        float                              Required                 The upper limit of the joint home_offset        float                              Optional ((upper_limit   The initial offset value of the manipulator.
                                                       + lower_limit)/2)
-description        string                             Optional                 Description of the joint object
 ================== ================================== ======================== ===========

 ***********